[As of September 30, 2024]

 Companies should establish and disclose specific standards with respect to the voting rights as to their cross-shareholdings, and vote in accordance with the standards.

-When the significance or rationale for holding such stocks is no longer recognized, the Company shall initiate negotiations to sell the positions, while taking into account the impact on the market, and other factors.
+When it is determined that there is no significance or rationale for holding such stocks, the Company shall initiate negotiations to sell the positions, while taking into account the impact on the market, and other factors.

 With regard to the voting rights associated with cross-shareholdings, the basic approach is to exercise them after investigating carefully each individual proposal and evaluating its reasonableness by taking into account the business direction, business strategy, business plans of the cross-shareholding counterparty, as well as social conditions.